 Bloony Prints marked with V1, V2 and V3 explained!
 Why Does It Matter?

-V2 is the 2nd batch version of the print.
+V2 is Version 2 of the print or known as, the 2nd batch.
 Much like V1's they are also hand signed and sequentially numbered.
 There are only (100) V2's made for each Tadd Miller Bloony art piece.
+These are printed on museum grade archival properties to block UV exposure and prevent the print from degrading overtime.
+The inks and media used for these prints are designed to last centuries.
+All "V" Prints come with a Certificate of Authenticity.

 RELATED ARTICLES